“If I were to get just one credit card, which one should it be?”

 Club Carlson Premier Rewards Visa

 This card earns 5 points per dollar on all purchases, and 10 points per dollar on Club Carlson property purchases.
 And, the card gives you instant Club Carlson Gold status which makes you eligible for free room upgrades, a 2000 point online booking bonus, 50% more points earned per stay, and an in-room welcome gift.
 The Club Carlson card also comes with one killer feature: bonus award nights.
+(Note: The Bonus Award night feature was discontinued as of 6/1/2015.)
 For every two night or longer stay booked with points, one night will be free.
 This means that for 2-night stays you are charged only for one night!
 For more details, see “Club Carlson rocks our world… Again.”

 If you would love to stay at Club Carlson properties for free and would value that over perks available through other cards (such as free flights), then take a look at this card.
 The card does have a $75 annual fee, but that is more than offset by an annual 40,000 point bonus.